 The authors of the study report that symptoms of hyponatremia can develop if a person drinks 3 to 4 liters of water in a short period, although they do not give a specific time estimate.
 According to a case report, soldiers developed symptoms after consuming at least 2 quarts (1.9 liters) of water per hour.
 If you leave water damage for more than a week, the timelines, costs and effort involved in any restoration work will increase significantly.
 The spread of mold increases dramatically and the risks associated with structural damage are greater.
-All cells in the body need water to work well.
-The problem arises when you drink too much water, which is called overhydration.
-Water poisoning can damage the lungs, brain, heart and other organs.
+All cells in the body need water to work properly.

+However, when you drink too much water, it can lead to overhydration or 'water poisoning'.
+This can damage the lungs, brain, heart and other organs.
 The condition occurs when you drink too much water too quickly, putting pressure on your kidneys.
 The kidneys normally filter water and waste from the body.
 When you drink too much water, your kidneys can't work fast enough.

 Water accumulates in the body and dilutes the electrolytes in the blood.
 Electrolytes are minerals that perform important bodily functions.
 Water poisoning causes rapid electrolyte depletion.
 The fact is that the longer you leave water damage, the more it will cost to repair it.
 Fixing the problem right away can be relatively quick and easy, but if you let it, it could get worse and worse.

 When you finally take care of it, you could end up paying a lot more than you should.
 Ignoring Water Damage Can Be Dangerous.
 If you don't fix it as soon as possible, there's a chance it could cause electrical damage to your home.
 Water damage from flooding in your basement could lead to disaster, so you need to be very careful about the consequences.
 Tackle flood cleanup as soon as you can to avoid further problems.
 Understanding how quickly water damage spreads can motivate homeowners and businesses to quickly address a water damage problem as soon as possible.

 First of all, there is water damage itself, which damages building materials, appliances, accessories and furniture while sitting and swimming pools, and electronic devices are especially susceptible to damage.
 Get help from a restoration service to stay safe and ensure that the water damage removal process is done correctly.
 Secondary damage and mold growth caused by not drying out water-damaged building materials has led to thousands of lawsuits across the county.
 The old water damage will have dry water rings around the place; the more rings, the longer the water damage will likely be.
 This makes the water damage remediation process even more important to start as soon as possible.

 To minimize water damage caused by a major leak or flood in your home, the restoration process should ideally begin within 24 hours.
 If it is pure water, your expenses will be lower; however, if it is flood water - which is contaminated and is also dangerous - the price of restoration will be higher.
 The cost of restoring water damage includes cleaning the area of water and moisture, drying it, removing any damage results such as mold, and finally disinfecting the area that has been infected.
 Consuming too much water than necessary over a long period of time is just as bad, except that the problems aren't as obvious right away as they are after ingesting five to ten liters of water all at once.
-After adding up all the water in drinks, the water hidden in solid foods and the water derived from invisible metabolic oxidation, you end up getting much, much more than you need daily.
+After adding up all the water in drinks, the water hidden in solid foods and the water derived from invisible metabolic oxidation, you end up getting much more than you need daily.

-If the water is clean water, such as that from a water heater or washing machine, standing water in affected areas is much less of a concern.
+If the water is clean - such as that from a water heater or washing machine - standing water in affected areas is much less of a concern.
 One problem with ignoring water damage is that it can get worse and can happen faster than you imagine.
-Once you have stopped the actual leak, you should immediately start the water mitigation process, which is the process of preventing or reducing the amount of water damage, to prevent further damage. . .
+Once you have stopped the actual leak, you should immediately start the water mitigation process; this is the process of preventing or reducing the amount of water damage to prevent further damage.